TEDxTUM/TEDx-YTT/CONTRIBUTING.md

 - Fixing issues
 - Proposing new features

-For all your pull requests, please not that:
+For all your pull requests, please note that:
 - For the python code base we aim to be as PEP-8 consistent as possible.
 Please check your code before submitting.
 - We use docstrings to document functions and objects.
-If you add parameters or returns adjust existing docstrings.
+If you add parameters or returns, adjust existing docstrings.
 - Update the README.md, if necessary.
 - For additional scripts to analyze/graph data please use a new folder within the main repo.